The post-challenge journal paper is now published in IEEE Transcations on Medical Imaging and can be accessed from the following link-

-Nuclear segmentation in digital microscopic tissue images can enable extraction of high-quality features for nuclear morphometrics and other analysis in computational pathology.
-Techniques that accurately segment nuclei in diverse images spanning a range of patients, organs, and disease states, can significantly contribute to the development of clinical and medical research software.
-Once accurately segmented, nuclear morphometric and appearance features such as density, nucleus-to-cytoplasm ratio, average size, and pleomorphism can be used to assess not only cancer grades but also for predicting treatment effectiveness.
+Nuclear segmentation in digital microscopic tissue images could enable the extraction of high-quality features for nuclear morphometrics and other analysis in computational pathology.
+Techniques that accurately segment nuclei in diverse tissue images spanning a range of patients, organs, and disease states, can significantly contribute to the development of clinical and medical research software.
+Once accurately segmented, nuclear morphometric and appearance features such as nuclei density, nucleus-to-cytoplasm ratio, average size, and pleomorphism can be used to assess not only cancer grades but also for predicting treatment effectiveness.
 Identifying different types of nuclei based on their segmentation can also yield information about gland shapes, which, for example, is important for cancer grading.

 This challenge will showcase the best nuclei segmentation techniques that will work on a diverse set of H&E stained histology images obtained from different hospitals spanning multiple patients and organs.
-This will enable training and testing of readily usable (or generalized) nuclear segmentation softwares.
+This will enable the training and testing of readily usable (or generalized) nuclear segmentation softwares.

 MoNuSeg is an official satellite event of MICCAI 2018.